abelectronicsuk/ABElectronics_Python_Libraries/ADCDifferentialPi/README.md

 ```
 The first two arguments are the I2C addresses of the ADC chips.
 The values shown are the default addresses of the ADC board.

-The third argument is the sample bit rate you want to use on the ADC chips.
-The sample rate can be 12, 14, 16 or 18
+The third argument is the sample bit mode you want to use on the ADC chips.
+The bit mode can be 12, 14, 16 or 18

 You can now read the voltage from channel 1 with: